mhasadi78/better-persian-keyboard/README.md

 # Better Persian Keyboard for Linux
 This is a customized keyboard layout symbol and rule file for Persian language in two major use cases:
-1. When one want to have windows-like Persian keyboard layout
+1. When someone wants to have windows-like Persian keyboard layout
-2. When one want to use Arabic Yeh (ي) by default, instead of Farsi Yeh (ی) in standard Persian keyboard for some reason (i.e. some platforms like Adobe Connect doesn't support Farsi Yeh)
+2. When someone wants to use Arabic Yeh (ي) by default, instead of Farsi Yeh (ی) in standard Persian keyboard for some reason (i.e. some platforms like Adobe Connect doesn't support Farsi Yeh)
 ## How to use
 First, backup your default configuration files